-We took an active role in Scottish Apprenticeship Week which was supported by Developing the Young Workforce Moray.
+This saw us take an active role in Scottish Apprenticeship Week which was supported by Developing the Young Workforce Moray.

 AES Solar has become the only company of its kind in Europe to be selected to work on an EU wide project which will promote the development of renewable technology.

 The company was given funding to provide its expertise in the design of solar thermal and solar PV systems.
-AES Solar’s senior design engineer Grant Feasey is leading on the project.
+AES Solar’s senior design engineer Grant Feasey is leading the project.

 AES Solar got accreditation from The Living Wage Foundation.
 This means that all employees get the mandatory hourly pay, which is much higher than the national minimum wage.